ShubraChowdhury/AzureMLCapstone/README.md

 Once the AutoML model is deployed I have validated existence of  scoring_uri and swagger_uri .
 Once this was validated I had send a request to the web service that was deployed to tested the result.
 The request sent contains the following data "Age": 25,"SystolicBP":130 ,"DiastolicBP":80 ,"BS": 15,"BodyTemp": 98,"HeartRate": 86 which produced a RiskLevel of 'high risk' and this shows that the model was deployed and webservices are responding f.

+## Project Set Up and Installation
+This project uses Azure ML environment provided by Udacity.
+Some of the components are Compute Instance(which gets created by the scripts deployed by Udacity team), compute cluster (which is created as a part of the project), notebook, Experiments, AtuoML, Endpoints, Datastore, Environment etc.

 ## Dataset

+### Overview
 Dataset used in this project is [Maternal Health Risk data from UCI's ML Dataset Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/00639/Maternal%20Health%20Risk%20Data%20Set.csv).
 Data contains the following fields
 - Age
 - SystolicBP